smallk/smallk.github.io/documentation_tools.md

 The parameter trial_allowance is the number of times that the program will try to split a node into two meaningful clusters.
 In each trial, the program will check if one of the two generated leaf nodes is an outlier set.
 If the outlier set is detected, the program will delete the items in the outlier set from the node being split and continue to the next trial.
 If all the trials are finished and the program still cannot find two meaningful clusters for this node, all the deleted items are “recycled” and placed into this node again, and this node will be labeled as a “permanent leaf node” that cannot be picked in step 1 in later iterations.

 The parameter unbalanced is a threshold parameter to determine whether two generated leaf nodes are unbalanced.
-Suppose two potential leaf nodes L and R are generated from the selected node and L has fewer items than R. Let us denote the number of items in a node N as |N|.
+Suppose two potential leaf nodes L and R are generated from the selected node and L has fewer items than R. Let us denote the number of items in a node N as <span style="font-weight: bold;">&#124;N&#124;</span>.
 L and R are called unbalanced if

 <p style="text-align: center; font-weight: bold;">|L| &lt unbalanced * (|L|+|R|)</p>

 Note that if L and R are unbalanced, the potential node L with fewer items is not necessarily regarded as an outlier set.
 Please see the referenced paper for more details [3].